clarkfitzg/phd_research/notes/jsm18.md

 - For seriously large data and computations we should try to leverage and integrate with existing technologies rather than reinventing them.
-- We can use R code to directly generate code that integrates with a larger system.
+- We can use R code as the input to directly generate code that integrates with a larger system.

 ## PEMS as example